The Palmer House: Next Door to Everything

 The First Palmer House (1870)

-On September 26, 1870, the first Palmer House opened for business at State and Monroe Streets.
+On September 26, 1870, the first Palmer House opened for business at State and Quincy Streets.
 With 225 rooms, its furnishings alone cost $100,000, or half the construction cost.
 An additional Palmer House was under construction nearby, but both structures were destroyed by the Great Chicago Fire on October 8, 1871.

 A stereograph of the Palmer House ruins after the Great Chicago Fire of 1871.
 CHM, ICHi-026749; P. B. Greene, photographer